Inside the Met Gala: Glitter, glamour and 275,000 pink roses

 Others said the night was an important way of showing that New York was back in full force, even with the pandemic still upon us.
 “We’re celebrating craftsmanship and we’re celebrating America,” said celebrity chef Marcus Samuelsson, who again this year curated the night’s menu, choosing a slate of female chefs and taking on the main course himself — a barbecue-style beef, he said, with corn and succotash.
 “We’re showing that New York is back.”

 Certainly New York florists were back, if they hadn’t been already.
-The question is whether there were any roses left in New York after Monday’s gala.
-The outside steps to the Metropolitan Museum of Art were lined with 50,000 in a deep pink, with another 75,000 surrounding the lobby centerpiece.
+The question is whether there were any pink roses left in the city after Monday’s gala.
+The outside steps to the Metropolitan Museum of Art were lined with 50,000, with another 75,000 surrounding the lobby centerpiece.
 Another 150,000 roses bathed every inch of the Great Hall staircase — a striking backdrop for the hosts’ receiving line.

 Also striking: The giant centerpiece, this year the tallest it’s ever been — a 50-foot, golden creation representing the torch in the hand of Lady Liberty.
 (Museum officials said this year for the first time, the centerpiece will remain in place another day, for public view).